meessour/web-design-1920/README.md

 **Step 2:** Open index.html in your browser

 ## User Scenario (Marijn)
 This app is specifically made for the wishes of Marijn.
 Marijn is a developer and father of two.
 People describe him as a lovely man and hard-working.
 He describes himself as skilled, critical and analytic.
-You listens to Metal music and can be found in moshpits.
+He listens to Metal music and can be found in moshpits.
 Marijn has a condition where his muscles are weakened and where he lacks muscle control, it is called motor impairment.
 Because of this he sometimes has trouble using certain features on websites because they are not made for him.
 This app is specifically made for him, down below research results about Marijn.

 Marijn's Pc is a macbook and uses google chrome as web browser.
 He has a iPhone X as phone which runs iOs.
 For commands on his PC (like CRTL + TAB) he uses sticky keys because he has trouble holding down multiple keys at the same time.
 He uses his left hand to use the keyboard.
 Prefers keys on the right side of the keyboard like numpad, shift, enter, spacebar and the arrow keys.
 During our first meeting he was unconsciously drawn to using the arrow keys for navigating.
 Using the arrow keys is therefore the primary way of navigating in this prototype.
 He uses his thumb for the trackpad.